jgraph/www.diagrams.net-source/_posts/2020-09-03-aws-diagrams.md

 You can use the connector shapes available in the AWS / Arrows library, but it is often faster to draw connections and then later style them as you need, similar to how you can style shapes, described above.

-**Floating connector:** Floating connectors move around the perimeter of the shape intelligently as you reposition it on the drawing canvas.
+**Floating connectors:** Floating connectors move around the perimeter of the shape intelligently as you reposition it on the drawing canvas.
 1. Hover over a shape on the drawing canvas to see a light arrow in each direction.
 2. Click and drag a connector from that arrow and drop it on your target shape.
 <br /><img src="/assets/img/blog/aws-example-floating-connector.png" style="width=100%;max-width:400px;height:auto;" alt="Add a floating connector by clicking and dragging from one of the four direction arrows that appear when you hover over a shape">

-**Fixed connector:** Instead of dragging the connector from one of the four arrows, you can use fixed connection points.
+**Fixed connectors:** Instead of dragging the connector from one of the four arrows, you can use fixed connection points.
 This type of connector will remain connected to that particular point on that shape when you reposition it on the drawing canvas.
 1. Hover over an _unselected_ shape, then click and drag a connector from one of the little crosses around the outside of the shape.
 2. If you want it to be fixed at the other end, drop it on a similar cross on your target shape.
 <br /><img src="/assets/img/blog/aws-example-fixed-connector.png" style="width=100%;max-width:200px;height:auto;" alt="Add a fixed connector by clicking and dragging from one of the small crosses that appear when you hover over an unselected shape">